bobalazek/smart-gallery-manager/README.md

 ### Notes

-* The `sgm_node` container doesn't yet correctly work, so after building the containers with `docker-compose build`, you'll need to manually install the dependencies via the host device with `cd web && yarn install && cd ..`
-* The `sgm_php_fpm` has a similar issue then above.
-Temporarily, install the dependencies with your host device: `composer install`
-* When adding new dependencies to package.json (via yarn), stop the `sgm_node` container first, run the `yarn add ...` command and restart the container again
+* (temporary fix) If in development mode, when adding new dependencies to package.json (via yarn), stop the `sgm_node` container first, run the `yarn add ...` command and restart the container again

 ## Credits